Nursing homes in the Sun Belt had months to prepare for rising coronavirus cases. They still weren’t ready.

 A significant factor affecting the ability of nursing homes to contend with the pandemic is a history of rapid staff turnover, which leaves companies scrambling for workers and hinders efforts at rigorous training.
 Low pay is a major contributor to the problem.

-For years, Texas has had one of the worst staff turnover ratios in the United States, said Fredriksen.
+For years, Texas has had one of the worst staff turnover ratios in the United States, Fredriksen said.
 Under the Cares Act, nursing homes received $50,000 plus $2,500 per bed.
 Texas officials mandated a $2-an-hour raise for all nursing home employees.

 “They’ve had a pretty decent influx of money over a short time,” Fredriksen said of the state’s nursing homes.
-This, she said, is their opportunity to try to retain staff.
+This, she said, is their opportunity to try to retain staffers.
 “But people are sick, people are working long hours, and people are scared.”

 Another important and obvious step in preventing infection is to pay employees for sick time if they test positive, health experts say, to remove the incentive to keep working through an illness.
-But even in Florida, said Knapp, sick-leave policy depends on the particular nursing home, and there are no state mandates.
+But Knapp, of the Florida Health Care Association, said that even in her state, sick-leave policy depends on the particular nursing home, and there are no state mandates.

-Under the Families First Coronavirus Response Act, signed into law on March 18, most companies with fewer than 500 employees are required to pay for sick leave, but the Department of Labor issued a rule exempting health care workers.
-That rule was struck down by a federal judge in New York Tuesday.
+Under the federal Families First Coronavirus Response Act, signed into law on March 18, most companies with fewer than 500 employees are required to pay for sick leave, but the Labor Department issued a rule exempting health-care workers.
+That rule was struck down by a federal judge in New York on Tuesday.

-Health experts also point out that a significant number of generally low paid employees work in multiple nursing homes to make ends meet, and that this is a dangerously easy means by which the virus can spread.
+Health experts also point out that a significant number of generally low-paid employees work in multiple nursing homes to make ends meet and that this is a dangerously easy means by which the virus can spread.
 Oklahoma and other states have distributed federal guidance urging that employees be limited to one health-related job, but again, there are no mandates.

-In the Northeast, nursing homes with more registered nurses on staff generally had better outcomes than those with fewer RNs, attributed by nursing school experts and health officials to more sophisticated infection control efforts.
-Southern and Southwestern states have not made the hiring of additional RNs, typically high-paid in comparison to other staff members, a requirement or priority.
+In the Northeast, nursing homes with more registered nurses on staff generally had better outcomes than those with fewer RNs, attributed by nursing school experts and health officials to more-sophisticated infection-control efforts.
+Southern and southwestern states have not made the hiring of additional RNs, typically high-paid in comparison with other staff members, a requirement or priority.

 “For the facility, it’s the reality of the money crunch,” Shelley said.
 “It would be nice to have more of them.”

-The closest any Sun Belt state has come to a mandate regarding RNs is in Texas, where 81 percent of nursing homes have been cited for infection control violations in the past three years.
+The closest any Sun Belt state has come to a mandate regarding RNs is in Texas, where 81 percent of nursing homes have been cited for infection-control violations in the past three years.
 The health department as a response implemented what it calls the Quality Monitoring Program.
-It provides what Fredriksen called a “strike force” consisting of RNs, pharmacists and other health professionals who help nursing homes ramp up their infection control measures.
+It provides what Fredriksen called a “strike force” consisting of RNs, pharmacists and other health professionals who help nursing homes ramp up their infection-control measures.
 “It’s really designed to put professionals in the building,” she said.

-Resources under the program “can include infection control assessments by epidemiologists, site assessments, testing, patient assessments, PPE distribution, and disinfecting services,” said Kelli Weldon, press officer for the state health department.
+Resources under the program “can include infection control assessments by epidemiologists, site assessments, testing, patient assessments, PPE distribution, and disinfecting services,” Kelli Weldon, press officer for the state health department, said in an email.

-In Oklahoma, Buck said, nursing homes seeking grants from federal funds were required to present infection control plans.
-In Arizona, every licensed skilled nursing facility “has received at least one onsite infection control survey, with ongoing survey activity when new cases are identified,” wrote Holly Poynter, a public information officer for the state Department of Health Services.
+In Oklahoma, Buck said, nursing homes seeking grants from federal funds were required to present infection-control plans.
+In Arizona, every licensed skilled nursing facility “has received at least one onsite infection control survey, with ongoing survey activity when new cases are identified,” Holly Poynter, a public information officer for the state Department of Health Services, said in an email.

 Inspection finds widespread infection-control failures at facility that gave veterans hydroxychloroquine